10 Nov How to Identify Dehydration in Your Cat

 We mentioned earlier that dehydration could very quickly lead to greater illnesses if left untreated.
 The quicker you recognise the signs of dehydration, the easier it would be to treat your cat.
 The best way to get your cat well-hydrated again is to observe its behavior and pinpoint the exact cause of dehydration.

 Perhaps you’ve been leaving your cat’s water bowl too close to its food?
 Maybe your cat just doesn’t like to drink from still water?
 Consider getting a cat water fountain!
 Or perhaps its water bowl is too deep and your cat doesn’t like its whiskers brushing against the edges?
-It could be even that your feline friend doesn’t even like drinking water.
-If that is the case, you may want to feed your cat canned foods for they contain up to 80% moisture.
+It could even be that your feline friend doesn’t even like drinking water.
+If that is the case, you may want to include some canned cat food into their diet for they contain up to 80% moisture!
+Even adding some tasty bone broth to your cat’s regular meals would boost your cat’s hydration

 However, if you think the cause of dehydration could be attributed to a more serious issue, it’s best to take your cat to the vet immediately.